tools-study/journal/drafts/draft_42.md

 A landmark 2024 study in Nature demonstrated "hit-and-run" epigenome editing in vivo.
 Researchers delivered zinc-finger-based epigenetic editors via lipid nanoparticles loaded with the editors' mRNAs, achieving near-complete silencing of mouse Pcsk9 that persisted for nearly one year from a single administration.
 Critically, silencing and accompanying epigenetic repressive marks persisted even after forced liver regeneration (two-thirds partial hepatectomy), demonstrating that the newly installed epigenetic state was genuinely heritable through cell division in vivo (Cappelluti et al., 2024).

 CRISPRoff has been further developed for clinical translation.
-Tycko, Ceribelli, and colleagues demonstrated programmable CRISPRoff epigenetic editing in human cell lines and primary T cells, showing that CRISPRoff-mediated gene silencing is durable, efficient, and compatible with therapeutic cell engineering workflows (Tycko et al., 2025).
-Separately, the RENDER (Robust ENveloped Delivery of Epigenome-editor Ribonucleoproteins) system enabled transient delivery of programmable CRISPRoff as ribonucleoprotein complexes, inducing durable epigenetic silencing across various human cell types without permanent transgene integration (Abifadel et al., 2025).
-A complementary approach using mRNA-encoded CRISPR epigenetic editors (CRISPR OFF-EE) demonstrated durable gene silencing in vivo, using intein-split SpCas9 or the compact Cas-SF01 to overcome mRNA packaging constraints (Wang et al., 2025).
+Pattali and colleagues demonstrated programmable CRISPRoff epigenetic editing in human cell lines and primary T cells, showing that CRISPRoff-mediated gene silencing is durable, efficient, and compatible with therapeutic cell engineering workflows (Pattali et al., 2025).
+Separately, the RENDER (Robust ENveloped Delivery of Epigenome-editor Ribonucleoproteins) system enabled transient delivery of programmable CRISPRoff as ribonucleoprotein complexes, inducing durable epigenetic silencing across various human cell types without permanent transgene integration (Xu et al., 2025).
+A complementary approach using mRNA-encoded CRISPR epigenetic editors (CRISPR OFF-EE) demonstrated durable gene silencing in vivo, using intein-split SpCas9 or the compact Cas-SF01 to overcome mRNA packaging constraints (Wang et al., 2026).

 **Information metrics.** Each CRISPRoff-targeted locus stores 1 bit of state information (silenced/active).
 With multi-guide targeting, the system can simultaneously control 10–100 loci, encoding up to 100 bits per cell.
 The defining advantage is persistence: epigenetic memory survives cell division indefinitely (demonstrated over months in vivo), making it the most durable engineered memory system outside of sequence modification.
 Error rate is asymmetric: spontaneous reactivation occurs at ~1–5% per cell division for single-mark silencing but is effectively zero for the dual CRISPRoff mechanism (Nuñez et al., 2021; Cappelluti et al., 2024).

 ### 4.3 Analog Epigenetic Memory: Beyond Binary States

 A paradigm-shifting discovery published in Cell Genomics in 2025 revealed that epigenetic memory is not merely binary (on/off) but analog.
 Researchers demonstrated that targeted chromatin editing can install distinct grades of DNA methylation at a locus, and that these graded methylation states lead to corresponding, persistent gene expression levels maintained over multiple cell divisions.
-This "analog epigenetic memory" means that cells can store continuous-valued information — not just 1 bit per locus, but potentially many bits encoded in the methylation level (Bintu et al., 2025).
+This "analog epigenetic memory" means that cells can store continuous-valued information — not just 1 bit per locus, but potentially many bits encoded in the methylation level (Palacios et al., 2025).

 This finding transforms the information-theoretic analysis of epigenetic memory.
 If a locus can maintain, say, 8 distinguishable methylation levels stably over 10+ cell divisions, each locus encodes log₂(8) = 3 bits rather than 1 bit, tripling the information density of epigenetic storage.